 Yes, our loan staff will continue to be available to your church for monitoring cash flows and appropriate structuring of debt.
 This ensures debt can be managed without compromising other programs.

-Where does TMF get the money to lend to local churches?
+Where does TMF get the money to lend?

 How does TMF use loan interest?

-Unlike other financial institutions, loan interest earned by TMF directly supports United Methodist ministries.
+Unlike other financial institutions, loan interest earned by TMF directly supports Methodist ministries.

-What types of projects fit within your loan program?
+What types of projects fit within my loan program?